rufaswan/Web2D_Games/README.md

 * A self-hosted web server with PHP-CGI such as [XAMPP](https://sourceforge.net/projects/xampp/files/)
-* PHP must have the following extensions compiled/enabled
+* PHP MUST have the following extensions compiled/enabled
   * JSON extension - to transfer game state between AJAX requests
   * ICONV extension - to convert non-unicode charset to utf-8 (both text and filenames)
-* Scripts in tools/ are for command-line only.
-It may need
+* Scripts in tools/ are for PHP-CLI (PHP command-line):
+  * NOT required to upload to web server.
+  * Each *.php is indepandant of each other.
+  * Shared PHP script has *.inc file extension.
+  * For some PHP script, it requires
     * ZLIB extension - for QNT/AI2/ZLB/ACX file decompression

 ## Game Status